ohsu-comp-bio/ccc_api/proto/framespace/README.md

 ### Note about Clinical KeySpaces and the Associated Units

 For the sake of simplicity, the keys of a clinical KeySpace (birth_days_to, death_days_to, tumor_status) are also inferred to be unit names.

+### Future Additions

+* FrameSpace Write API
+* DataFrames are a consolidation of vectors across one or multiple keyspaces.
+Currently, 1:1 relationship between DataFrame and TSV.
+* Indexing FrameSpace vectors in ElasticSearch